Alumn of the Month

 Would you like to connect with an alumus?

-If you're currently a student at Rush University and interested in having an informational interview with an alumnus or alumna working either in a field of research, speciality, hospital, or part of the country you're interested in knowing more about, contact the Office of Student Life or Elysse Longiotti directly.
+If you're currently a student at Rush University and interested in having an informational interview with an alumnus or alumna working either in a field of research, speciality, hospital, or part of the country you're interested in knowing more about, contact the Office of Student Life and Engagement or Elysse Longiotti directly.

 An informational interview is a great opportunity to speak with professionals in your area of interest, during which you can ask questions about their experiences.
 It is a great way to research your career and get insight from an expert!
 We'll work with Alumni and Philanthropy to connect you with an alumnus and help develop your networking skills.